JD Spicer Zeb Solicitors Banner Image

 Regardless of your circumstances, expert legal representation is essential to securing the best possible outcome.

-From representation at the police station through to appearing at court, we will work with you to build the strongest possible defence against the charges you are facing.
+From the police station to the courtroom, we will work with you to build the strongest defence against the charges you face.

 The types of crimes you may be charged with that we can support you with include: